Field’s Early Life and Education

 After returning home the following year, in 1854, Field began to be approached by various persons seeking capital to finance various commercial ventures.
 One such individual was the British engineer, Frederick Newton Gisborne, who had begun work on a 400-mile telegraph line connecting St. John’s, Newfoundland, with Halifax, Nova Scotia, in Canada, but had run out of money.

 It is worth noting that Field’s involvement with telegraphy came just ten years after Samuel F.B.
-Morse carried out the first public demonstration of his version of the telegraph, in 1844.
-(Morse’s version would go on to win the day over those of his rivals because it was cheaper and more efficient.)
+Morse carried out the first long-distance transmission of a text using Morse code, in 1844.
+(Morse’s system would go on to win the day over those of his rivals because it was cheaper and more efficient.)